 Timing#

-- Start at the Acropolis by 8 AM (opening time)
+- Start at the Acropolis by 8 AM.
+I cannot stress this enough.

-- Take a break during the hottest hours (1-5 PM in summer)
+- Take a break during the hottest hours in summer (1-5 PM) — embrace the siesta like locals do

 Tickets#

-- Buy the €30 combo ticket — it covers 7 sites and saves money
+- Buy the €30 combo ticket on Day 1 — you’ll use it across multiple days

-- No need to book Acropolis separately if you arrive early
+- No need to pre-book the Acropolis separately if you arrive early

 Getting Around#

-- Metro is fast and cheap for longer distances
+- Metro is fast and cheap when you need it

 Money#

-- Carry cash for small places and markets
+- Carry some cash for small places, markets, and bakeries

 - Cards accepted at most restaurants and attractions